lucasfreitas/geohawk/README.md

 # GeoHawk

 A high-precision IP geolocation service that soars above the rest.
-Built with NestJS and powered by MaxMind GeoIP2 databases, GeoHawk provides detailed location information for both IPv4 and IPv6 addresses with hawk-eye accuracy.
+Built with NestJS and powered by local GeoIP databases, GeoHawk provides detailed location information for both IPv4 and IPv6 addresses with hawk-eye accuracy.

 ## Author